 Nowadays I alternate between writing novels and non-fiction (biographies and works about the history of American culture).
 I have also written for TV and radio and been a regular contributor to, and presenter of, arts programmes on Radio 3 and 4.

 Jo works with me on the research for my non-fiction books, and also writes poetry.
-We live in Bath and spend as much time as we can in our house in south west France.
-Our son William is a literary agent with Janklow and Nesbit in London.
-He is married to Sam and they have two sons, Zac and Eli.
-Helen, our daughter, worked in London publishing for some years but has just moved to Barcelona to join her partner, Alfons.
-She is about to start work with a literary scout and also fiction editor-at-large for Arcadia Press.
+We live in Bath and spend as much time as we can in our house in southwest France.
+Our son William is a literary agent with Janklow and Nesbit in London and Helen, our daughter, is a literary scout and also fiction editor-at-large for Arcadia Press.
 One of my brothers is the poet, novelist and critic, Matthew Francis.

 This page has the following sub pages.